GalvanizeOpenSource/stats-shortcourse/src/probability-distributions.rst

 .. note::

-   The number of heads that from flipping a coin 10 times can be modeled with a binomial
+   The number of heads that come from flipping a coin 10 times can be modeled with a binomial

-   Can you think of another example?
+   Can you think of another example that might be modeled by a binomial?

    See this `khan academy video on the binomial distribution to get a better intuition <https://www.khanacademy.org/math/statistics-probability/random-variables-stats-library/binomial-random-variables/v/binomial-distribution>`_